AbinanthanS/Vector_DB_Engine/README.md

 - scalar and AVX2/FMA cosine-distance implementations
 - an exact filtered top-k query path over B+ tree candidates

+The HNSW index uses an `ef_construction`-bounded best-first search while building each layer.
+New nodes connect to multiple candidates with bidirectional neighbor links, pruning the weakest edge when a neighbor reaches capacity.
+Query-time layer search uses a widened candidate pool before returning the requested top-k results.

 ## Requirements

 - CMake 3.20 or newer